fusionlanguage/fut/ci.md

 * `Math.Truncate(double a)`

-Conversion from floating-point type to integer must be explicit, by using one of the above methods that return an integer.
+Conversion from floating-point type to integer must be explicit, by using one of the above methods that return an integer:

 ```csharp
 double d = 10.5;